-An auction is the process of selling and buying property through bidding.
-A bit like an ebay sale, buyers have the opportunity to place bids on a property they wish to purchase.
-Buyers bid against each other and ultimately the highest bidder wins the auction.
+The principle of an auction is relatively simple, it’s the process of buying property through bidding.
+Buyers can place bids on a property they wish to purchase and ultimately whoever is the highest bidder, wins the auction.

 What types of properties are sold at Auction?

-Auctions have been traditionally used to sell land for development, or properties that are quirky, unusual, dilapidated or have structural issues.
-Developers, buy-to-let investors or landlords often use auctions as their main channel of purchasing properties, as it can be a great way to obtain a bargain property at a great price.
+Auctions have been traditionally used to sell land for development, or properties that are quirky, dilapidated or have structural issues.
+Developers, buy-to-let investors or landlords often use auctions as their main channel of purchasing properties as it can be a way to get access to potential bargains.

 How do you sell a property at Auction?

 Just like selling through an estate agent, auctions require your property to be marketed to potential buyers to entice more bids on auction day.
 The more attractive your property is, the likelihood is that you will receive more interest and therefore more bids.
-If your property is not in a good condition or requires modernisation, remember to factor the extra cost of home improvements needed into your budget and overall plans.
+If your property requires modernisation or in poor condition, remember to factor the extra cost of home improvements needed into your budget and overall plans.

-When your property is ready to advertise, make sure you check all the details and images that the auction house is using and ensure any mistakes are corrected so you don’t mislead anyone on the condition or details of your home on auction day.
+When your property is ready to advertise, make sure you check all the details and images that the auction house is using and ensure any mistakes are corrected so you do not mislead anyone on the condition or details of your home on auction day.